iAmAshuSahoo/ember-quick-tutorial/README.md

 * `ember generate component rental/image` - we had a / in the component's name.
 This resulted in the component being created at app/components/rental/image.hbs, which can be invoked as <Rental::Image>.
 Components like these are known as **namespaced components**.
 * it is a good idea to add **...attributes** to the primary element in your component.
 This will allow for maximum flexibility, as the invoker may need to pass along classes for styling or ARIA attributes to improve accessibility.
 * `ember generate component-class rental/image` - To add component class for adding behaviour to presentational component.
 It contains a JavaScript class, inheriting from @glimmer/component.
 Glimmer components should be used whenever possible.
 However, you may also see @ember/components, or classic components, used in older apps.
+* Ember knows exactly when to invalidate and re-render any templates that may potentially contain any "stale" and outdated getter values.
+This feature is also known as auto-track.